 Achieving NIS Directive compliance with Enterprise SIEM

-In the face of mounting worries that interlinked systems and networks, as well as an increasing link between IT systems and industrial control systems (ICS), could provide an avenue for cyber attacks, the legislation aims to bolster cyber security and resilience within the critical infrastructure sector (so called “essential services” but also “digital services”).
+In the face of mounting worries that interlinked systems and networks, as well as an increasing link between IT systems and industrial control systems (ICS), could provide an avenue for cyber attacks, the regulation aims to bolster cyber security and resilience within the critical infrastructure sector (“essential services” and “digital services”).

 What the NIS Directive means for operators

-The net effect of the legislation is that operators of essential services and digital service providers are subject to requirements to keep their networks and information secure under the new rules and to notify security incidents to “competent authorities” when they occur.
+The net effect of the NIS Directive and Regulation is that operators of essential services and digital service providers are required to keep their networks and information secure and to notify security incidents to “competent authorities” when they occur.

 The critical NIS Cyber Security Principles

-Whether your organisation is a UK, Australian or American operator of Critical Infrastructure there are two key cyber security principles that your organisation needs to defend its assets: C1 Security Monitoring and C2 Proactive Security Event Discovery
+Regardless of geographical location, there are two key cyber security principles that all operators of Critical Infrastructure need to defend their assets: C1 Security Monitoring and C2 Proactive Security Event Discovery

 C.1 Security Monitoring

-The organisation monitors the security status of the networks and systems supporting the delivery of essential services in order to detect potential security problems and to track the on-going effectiveness of protective security measures.
+The organisation monitors the security status of the networks and systems supporting the essential functions in order to detect potential security problems and to track the on-going effectiveness of protective security measures.

 C.2 Proactive Security Event Discovery

-The organisation detects, within networks and information systems, malicious activity affecting, or with the potential to affect, the delivery of essential services when the activity evades standard signature based security prevent/detect solutions (or when standard solutions are not deployed).
+The organisation detects, within networks and information systems, malicious activity affecting, or with the potential to affect, the operation of essential functions even when the activity evades standard signature based security prevent/detect solutions (or when standard solutions are not deployable).

 In the UK there is no single competent authority.
 Instead there are a number of separate organisations, mostly existing industry regulators – assisted by the National Cyber Security Centre (NCSC) – such as Ofcom, Ofwat etc. and the Information Commissioner’s Office (ICO) who are responsible for overseeing compliance and defining rules in the various sectors.
 This diversity in the definition of rules, standards and processes makes policing compliance a challenge.